SAP/xml-tools/packages/xml-toolkit/README.md

 ### From Github Releases

-The extension can also be downloaded and installed via [Github Releases](https://github.com/SAP/xml-tools/releases/).
+The extension can also be downloaded and installed via [Github Releases](https://github.com/sap/xml-tools/releases).

-- The .vsix archive can be found under the **"xml-toolkit@x.y.z"** releases.
+- The .vsix archive can be found under the **"xml-toolkit\@x.y.z"** releases.
   - Replace `x.y.z` with the desired version number.
 - See [VSCode's guide](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)
   for installing an extension from a .vsix file.